 The genome-wide mutations of a sample can be deconvolved into mutational signatures that represent endogenous or exogenous mutagenic processes26.
 Single nucleotide variants (SNVs) from exomes or genomes were divided into 96 types, according to the 6 mutations of a pyrimidine (C>A, C>G, C>T and T>A, T>C, T>G) and the 16 possible combinations of 3’ and 5’ adjacent bases.
 The MATLAB104 implementation of NMF algorithm, SigProfiler26, was used to discover the underlying mutational patterns that are common across tumors.
 Mutational signatures were discovered separately for each tumor type and the optimal number of signatures was determined based on silhouette width and Frobenius error105.

-The spectrum of the signatures discovered by NMF were matched to the COSMIC catalog62.
+The spectrum of the signatures discovered by NMF were matched to the Catalogue Of Somatic Mutations In Cancer (COSMIC)62.
 For the signatures for which none of the 30 signatures in the COSMIC catalog was found to be compatible, we referred to more recently published studies and expanded upon the COSMIC catalog.
 In particular, there were multiple subtypes of signature 7 reported previously by Hayward et al (2017) and Alexandrov et al. (2020)27,106.
 Further, the analysis revealed a signature that was predominantly C>A but not a subtype of signature 7.
 This signature 38 was previously reported to be caused by indirect UV exposure 27.
 Three versions of the signature associated to POLE mutations, signature 10, were discovered (previously reported by Alexandrov et al. (2020)27).
 These three POLE signatures differed in the C>A, C>T or C>G parts of the mutational spectrum.
 In LUAD, a signature with mutations of type C[C>A]N and T[C>A]N attributable to 8-oxo-guanine27 was found.
 One signature that was discovered in COAD did not have a good match with a previously published signature, although it resembled a signature previously reported to be caused by SBSA107 and signatures 34 and 41 reported by Alexandrov et al. (2020)27.
 This signature was not adjusted to resemble those previously reported because the results from different studies were not in strong agreement.
 This signature, referred to as “N,” did not contribute to KRAS mutations.
 Three of the signatures discovered via NMF were likely to be artifacts108 and were removed from downstream analysis.
 Signatures that contributed to less than 5% of the mutations were also removed from downstream analysis.
-The levels of each signature in each tumor sample were calculated using Non-Negative Least Squares109.
+The levels of each signature in each tumor sample were calculated using Non-Negative Least Squares and was restricted to signatures previously associated with the cancer type (as this reduces false assignment of signatures)109.
 The final spectra for each mutational signature and mutational signature composition of each tumor samples can be found in the Supplementary Data.

+The levels of a particular mutational signature were compared between two groups of tumor samples separated by their observed KRAS allele using a Wilcoxon rank-sum test.
+The p-values were adjusted for multiple hypothesis testing using the Benjamini-Hochberg method.

 Probability of KRAS mutations from mutational signatures

-For each sample harboring a KRAS mutation, the probability of occurrence given the mutational signatures present was calculated by considering the weight of the base change among the 96 possibilities and the relative contribution of the signature to the mutations in the sample.
-Thus, the probability p of a tumor sample a acquiring the KRAS mutation k from signature s from all signatures S can be calculated using Eq.
+For each sample harboring a KRAS allele, the probability of each mutational signature to have caused the mutation was calculated by considering the weight of the base change among the 96 possibilities and the relative contribution of the signature to the mutations in the sample.
+Thus, the probability p of a tumor sample a to have acquired the KRAS mutation k from signature s of all signatures S can be calculated using Eq.
 1.